pupsette/CompactJson/README.md

 }
 ```

-### Default Values
+### Null and Default Values

-During serialization, default values will not be emitted by default.
-If you want to serialize a property or field in any case, you need to add the `[EmitDefaultValue]` attribute to it.
+During serialization, null values will not be emitted, by default.
+Default values other than `null` will be emitted (e.g. 0 for an int).
+If you want to serialize a property or field in any case, you need to add the `[JsonEmitNullValue]` attribute to it.
+If you don't want to serialize the default value of a property or field, you need to add the `[JsonSuppressDefaultValue]` attribute.

 For example, consider the following class:
 ```csharp